Renzix/Lectures/git/git-intermediate.md

 pull just performs a git merge on the remote branch.

+## git fetch

+Actually this is only half right. git pull is just a quick way to run git fetch the git merge.
+This means you should never really use git pull unless you know you have no changes on disk.
+Instead you should git fetch then git merge

+    git fetch # fetches from origin
+    git merge origin/master # merges the remote named origins master branch

 ## Resolving merge conflicts 1

 So git merge will try to be smart and resolve all conflicts automatically but